-California has two types of districts based on their funding: community-funded, also known as basic aid, and state-funded.
-Huntington Beach City School District is currently a state-funded district.
+California has two types of districts based on their funding: community-funded, also known as basic aid, and State-funded.
+Huntington Beach City School District is currently a State-funded district.
 However, our staff has been monitoring a possible transition to community-funded status in the 2022-23 fiscal year.

-A community-funded district receives most of its funding from local property taxes because local property taxes exceed the state's guaranteed per-student funding under the LCFF calculation.
-Community-funded districts are allowed to retain all their allotted property tax revenue, and state contributions to a community-funded district's budget are minimal.
+A community-funded district receives most of its funding from local property taxes because local property taxes exceed the State's guaranteed per-student funding under the LCFF calculation.
+Community-funded districts are allowed to retain all their allotted property tax revenue, and State contributions to a community-funded district's budget are minimal.

-The chart below is a historical comparison of HBCSD's LCFF revenues under the current state-funded status (blue line), which shows a significant reduction in 2022-23 due to enrollment decline and the expiration of the ADA hold-harmless provision.
+In recent years, HBCSD has been tracking a potential transition to community-funded status as local property taxes increase at a higher pace than state funding.
+The chart below is a historical comparison of HBCSD's LCFF revenues under the current State-funded status (blue line), which shows a significant reduction in 2022-23 due to enrollment decline and the expiration of the State hold-harmless funding provision.
 The green line depicts the estimated funding under community-funded status, assuming an annual property tax growth of 4%.

 While community-funded districts typically have relatively higher property tax bases, districts do not know their estimated property tax revenue until well into the fiscal year, and future year projections are subject to volatility.
-This is the main reason why community-funded districts usually maintain a reserve level higher than the state-required minimum of 3%.
+This is the main reason why community-funded districts usually maintain a reserve level higher than the State-required minimum of 3%.
 HBCSD has a board policy to maintain reserves of at least 7% of annual expenditures.